 REGULATIONS ON PRESENTATIONS

-Participants have the obligation to present their work at the time and in the mode indicated.
+The participants have the obligation to present their works at the time and in the mode indicated.
 The anticipated time is as follows:

-To save time, the Presenters and Lecturers are advised to arrive at least 2 hours before the Session Time to load their presentation file into the computer provided at the Technical Secretariat.
+- To save the time, you are advised to arrive 2 hours before your Session Time to load your presentation file into the computer provided at the Technical Secretariat.

-Computer with standard Microsoft programs 2010 and earlier editions will be provided.
-If the presenter - Lecturer will bring his own computer for the presentation, please notice that the time for connecting and disconnecting the computer will be included into the presentation time.
+- Computer with standard Microsoft programs, 2003 and earlier, will be provided.
+If you bring your own computer for the presentation, please notice that the time for connecting and disconnecting your computer will be included in your presentation time.

 Facilities for Presentation

 Each hall will be equipped with one computer with standard Microsoft software, an LCD projector, a screen, a laser pointer, one microphone on the rostrum and two on the presidential desk.
 If your presentation requires additional equipment, you have to inform the Organizing Committee properly in due time and you will be responsible for the labor and equipment charges.

 - The notification letter of abstract acceptance will issue a poster number for your paper presentation.
 Use your poster number to locate your poster board.
 Do not remove the poster number sign on the board.
 Posters must remain up until the time specified.
 After that, authors are responsible to draw down their posters.

 - You are required to stay before your poster at specified time to present your poster.
 Details will be shown on the letter of notification.
 The secretariat keeps track of "no shows".
 Co-authors and/or mentors may be available to assist answering questions.
 However, they have no obligation to present their paper.

 - The Organizing Committee will not be responsible for the posters and materials left on poster boards during the Congress.